guide

 Does renovation ROI vary by location?

-Dramatically.
-The same $30,000 kitchen remodel returns 96% in the Pacific Northwest but only 62% in parts of the South.
-High-cost metro areas (San Francisco, Boston, New York) generally see higher percentage returns because home values support the improvement.
-Always check regional Cost vs. Value data for your zip code.
+Yes, significantly.
+The same kitchen remodel can return 96% in the Pacific Northwest and only 62% in parts of the South.
+High-cost metro areas generally support higher percentage returns because home values support the improvement.
+Always consult regional Cost vs. Value data for your metro before planning a pre-sale renovation.

 Ready to Estimate Your Project?